r-d-jorgensen/sudoku/README.md

-### to Start
+### 'To Start'

-clone the directory to your system by either downloading the zip then unpacking it or by using git to download it in Then go into the file in a commandline terminal
+Clone the directory to your system by either downloading the zip then unpacking it or by using git to download it in.\
+Then go into the file in a commandline terminal.\
-Once in terminal enter 'yarn install' to download all needed dependencies **this tool chain was build with create react app**
+Once in terminal enter 'yarn install' to download all needed dependencies.\
+**this tool chain was build with create react app**

 In the project directory, you can run: